oobecomau/desktop.gov.au/docs/security/hybrid-system-security-plan.md

 #### HybridSystem compliance approach

-The deployment of the HybridSystem into an Agency’s environment can be designated as a specific system, or it can form part of a broader system.
+The deployment of the HybridSystem into an organisations environment can be designated as a specific system, or it can form part of a broader system.

 By default, the HybridSystem is defined as a system and all documentation, including this SSP, is written in that context.